schibsted/spid-tech-docs/resources/articles/sdks/javascript-2x.md

 #### Stage/Pre servers
 - https://identity-pre.schibsted.com for stage/pre clients

-`SPID_JSSDK_URI` will normally point to SPiD's CDN or your own hosting.
+`SPID_JSSDK_URI` will normally point to Schibsted account's CDN or your own hosting.
 Read more about this under [hosting](/sdks/js-2x/hosting/).

 ### SDK variants